mbizhani/mbizhani.github.io/slides/jiq.md

 - Literals and the Underscore Character
   - valid: `1_000_000`, `1_______2` (12), `1__1.1__1` (11.11), `.1_1`
   - invalid: `_1000`, `1_`, `1_000._`, `0._1`
-    (at beginning, at end, just before or after decimal point)
+    - At beginning, at end, just before or after decimal point

 ---
 #### Integer Cache